tobek/laminae/notes.md

 - Quaker/Amish - NGP?
     + quaker: "belief in the ability of each human being to experience and access the light within or to see "that of God in every one""
 - Rhetorical genius (genius: "individual instance of a general divine nature that is present in every individual person, place, or thing")
-- ‎"They can't tell a context story.
+- "They can't tell a context story.
 They can't tell a structure story.
 They have to tell a hero story." hakim bey. should one plane be a hero story?
 (LGD) But one which ends up deeply reflecting the context?
 - angel called sandolphon, known as the shoe-maker. every time god speaks god emits angels from his mouth. sandolphon's express purpose is to deliver prayers from the synagogue to the next dimensional realm
 - <https://en.wikipedia.org/wiki/Time_perception>
 - CS concepts